carlmonnaert/Compiler/README.md

-# Compiling/interpreting in RISK-V tools for a set of simplified programming languages such as Python and C

 ## Description :
 You will find **2 subprojects** in this repository :
 - A C compiler for RISK-V architectures handlind the main features of the C language (such as pointers).